After completing this lesson, learners should be able to:

 # Perform shape measurements and discuss their meanings

-# - Check which shape measurements are affected.
+# - Observe which shape measurements are changing due to the scaling

 #%%